RobSimons1/ms4-ecommerce/README.md

 These were created in Balsamiq.
 There are numerous changes since these  wireframes, mainly due to learning more about the capabilities of Python and Django.
 There is also a database scehma showing the original idea for the project.

-The web-app is aimed at users who share an interest in the ocean and oceanographic words, particularly those who would like to understand the spelling or definition of a word, or to which oceanographic category it belongs.
+The site is aimed at users who have an interest in craft beers and it is hope that the success of the company will increase by having an online facility for customers to purchase their products.

 ## Features